owkin/FLamby/README.md

 The FLamby package contains:

-Data loaders that automatically handle data preprocessing and splitting for distributed datasets.
+- Data loaders that automatically handle data preprocessing and splitting for distributed datasets.
-Evaluation functions to evaluate trained models on the different tracks as defined in the companion paper.
+- Evaluation functions to evaluate trained models on the different tracks as defined in the companion paper.
-Benchmark code using the utilities below to obtain baseline performances.
+- Benchmark code using the utilities below to obtain the performances of baselines using different strategies.

 It does not contain datasets that have to be downloaded separately.
 See the section below.